-Section 1.
-Be it enacted by the Senate and House of Representatives of the State of Alabama in General Assembly convened, That the President and Directors of the Branch of the Bank of the to perform the duties enjoined on them by the second section of an act, passed at Nashville, the 19th of February, 1836, chapter XLVIII, that it shall be the duty of the several county surveyors to do and perform said services within their respective counties, and that said county surveyors shall be allowed the same fees, and be subject to the same penalties that said principal surveyors were entitled to, and liable for, in processioning said lands, and that said county surveyors shall return a plat and certificate of each tract so processioned by them to the entry taker of the county, who shall forthwith record the same in his survey book, for which services the said entry taker shall be allowed the same fees as for other services of the same kind, and that said several tracts of land shall be hable to attachment and final judgment for all expenses in processioning and recording the same.
+SEC.
+4. And be it further enacted by the authority aforesaid, That in all cases where two or more Deeds shall hereafter be executed by the same person or persons, conveying the same to perform the duties enjoined on them by the second section of an act, passed at Nashville, the 19th of February, 1836, chapter XLVIII, that it shall be the duty of the several county surveyors to do and perform said services within their respective counties, and that said county surveyors shall be allowed the same fees, and be subject to the same penalties that said principal surveyors were entitled to, and liable for, in processioning said lands, and that said county surveyors shall return a plat and certificate of each tract so processioned by them to the entry taker of the county, who shall forthwith record the same in his survey book, for which services the said entry taker shall be allowed the same fees as for other services of the same kind, and that sold several tracts of land shall be liable to attachment and final judgment for all expenses in processioning and recording the same.

-JOHN COCKE,

-Epeaker of the House of Representatives.

-TERRY H. CAHAL,
+JOHN COCKE, Speaker of the House of Representatives.
+TERRY H. CAHAL, Speaker of the Senate.